aharri123/dsc-phase-2-project-v2-3/README.md

 #### Let's see if we can adjust our model to fix any of the assumptions

 ## Third Model
 To see if we can improve our model, we'll log transform the price variable and see what happens.
-After log transforming and building our model these are our results and assumptions:
+We'll also remove the view variable, since conceptually it doesn't make sense that our price would go down as the view rating increases.
+After log transforming price, and removing the view variable, here are our results and assumptions:

 ![third_model_results](https://user-images.githubusercontent.com/45251340/185806899-24711dfd-af4c-40e2-a7a5-3c83780fec7b.JPG)